LabyKreative/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 A script that lists all local variables and environment variables, and functions.
 A script that creates a new local variable.
 A script that creates a new global variable.
+A script that prints result of the addtion of 128 with value stored.